 Although new model routers come with many extra security features, which includes the ability add extra encryption, monitor other devices, and block unwanted users from the network, regular ones are still vulnerable.

 When buying a Wi-Fi router, make sure you get one that support at least WPA2 (The Wi-Fi Protected Access protocol’s second implementation).
 Also, you want to make sure every device you add to your network supports WPA2.
-This is important because, your network as secure as the least-secure device that’s connected to it.
+However, WPA3 is the latest WiFi security standard that’s succeeded WPA2. in most cases, WiFi routers that support WPA 3 also support WPA2.
+Take note that your network is as secure as the least secure device that’s connected to it.

 Most router come with USB ports.
 But what these USB ports can be used for is what should be of importance to you. for some routers, the USB port is merely used for transferring setup information from the router to a client.